johnjericomcustodio/tracer-sentinel/README.md

 ### Test Scenarios

 Test scenarios are found in [data/scenarios](data/scenarios).
+A quick summary can be found at [data/scenarios/scenarios.txt](data/scenarios/scenarios.txt).

 To add tests:
 1. Go to [data/scenarios](data/scenarios)
 2. Create a new directory with folder name prefixed with either pass_ or fail_.
 This is used to indicate if the test is expected to PASS or FAIL.
 3. Each folder contains 2 files required as input to Sentinel: